markdunphy/mailchimp-php/README.md

 mailchimp-php
 =============

-PSR-1 compliant wrapper for the MailChimp API
+PSR-1 compliant wrapper for the MailChimp API.

+This is under development and NOT usable or stable at this time.